katrinali02/ai/README.md

 ## The Task

-There's some minor setup involved (see **The Setup** below), after which here's what you need to do:

 Identify the block of code with `# Hyperparameters` as a header.
 Notice that it lists the following hyperparameters and specifies some values for them:

 * `Learning Rate`